navanvliet/navanvliet/book/Personalinterests/Sports/Sports.md

 height: 100px
 ---
 ```

-I also played tennis once or twice a week until I stopped to focus on running.
-I also did a ice-skating, which is a typical Dutch sport.
-Initially, I started with lessons at Kras Sport and when possible also skating outside.
-Later I joined IJsclub Haarlem and did multiple races.
-I liked it so much that I also made it my work later, to give lessons to children in ice-skating at {ref}'KrasSport`.
+I played tennis once or twice a week for several years, but eventually stopped to concentrate on running.
+Another sport I really enjoyed was ice skating — a classic Dutch pastime.
+I started with lessons at Kras Sport and went skating outside whenever weather allowed it.
+Later, I joined IJsclub Haarlem and competed in multiple races.

+I enjoyed it so much that I eventually started teaching children how to skate at {ref}`KrasSport`.

 ```{figure} Figures/natuurijs_Loosdrecht.jpg
 ---